WordPressLab/lab-midterm-theme/README.md

 You are responsible for making the following changes to the following things.

+## Fonts and Colors
 Whenever you're asked to change a color you MUST use a hex color.
 When you are asked to change a font, you MUST use a google font.

+## No Superfluous Code
+If you are using the method of copy pasting from Firebug, you may only include the CSS that you are actually changing.

+## Best Practice for Doing This
 Use your searching skills for this.
 If you come across something you don't know how to do,
 1. Consult the Midterm assignment page in the "Things to Help You Do This" section
 2. Google the phrase "css [thing you want to do]" and nine times out of ten, you'll get your answer first try.